-Our operating businesses are impacted by heightened inflationary pressures.
-High inflation continued to drive tightening in monetary policies by major central banks in 2023, posing risks to economic growth ahead.
-Central banks in various countries may continue to raise interest rates in response to concerns about inflation, which, coupled with reduced government spending and volatility in financial markets, may have the effect of further increasing economic uncertainty and heightening these risks.
+Our operating businesses are impacted by inflationary pressures.
+While inflation has eased and central banks began reducing interest rates in the second half of 2024, past price increases continue to affect householders and weigh on confidence and spending power.
+The potential for increased tariffs and trade barriers, as well as increased geopolitical risks, adds uncertainty to the long-term outlook for inflation and interest rates and a reacceleration of inflation could trigger a reversal in recent interest rate decreases.
 Interest rate increases or other government actions taken to reduce inflation could also result in recessionary pressures in many parts of the world.
 Interest rate risk poses a significant market risk to us as a result of interest rate-sensitive assets and liabilities held by us and our operating businesses.
 Higher interest rates or elevated interest rates for a sustained period could also result in an economic slowdown.
 Economic contraction or further deceleration in the rate of growth in certain industries, sectors or geographies may contribute to poor financial results at our operating businesses.
-A significant portion of the upward pressure on prices has been attributed to the rising costs of labor, energy, food, motor vehicles and housing and continuing global supply-chain disruptions.
-Inflation increases may or may not be transitory and future inflation may be impacted by labor market constraints reducing, supply-chain disruptions easing and commodity prices moderating.
 While regulated and contractual arrangements in our portfolio companies can provide significant protection against inflationary pressures, any sustained upward trajectory in the inflation rate may still have an impact on our operating businesses and our investors, and could impact our ability to source suitable investment opportunities, match or exceed prior investment strategy performance and secure attractive debt financing, all of which could adversely impact our operating businesses and our growth and capital recycling initiatives.